 Similar to the original algorithm, the new algorithm uses the relative difference in woody biomass to assign cohorts to canopy layers, but it now uses a user-defined threshold ratio to determine to which layer each cohort is assigned.
 If the ratio of two cohorts’ biomass is greater than the threshold, they are assigned to different layers.
 Thus, more of an absolute difference is required as cohorts get larger.
 This algorithm assumes that the relative amount of woody biomass of a cohort is a proxy for relative height.
 Because real cohorts can be reduced in biomass without reduction in canopy height due to individual tree mortality, the layering algorithm uses the cohort’s maximum biomass that it has reached within its life as the value for cohort biomass ratios when determining layering.
 There is a user-defined limit on the number of layers allowed, which tends to result in more cohorts in the lowest layer because layering is processed from the largest cohort to the smallest.
 In real-world cases where the foliage of different cohorts is not clearly vertically stratified into multiple canopy layers, then the current model will tend to assign those cohorts to the same layer.

 One consequence is that the average biomass, LAI and light attenuation of a single canopy layer can experience shifts when a cohort switches to a different layer or dies.
 We have not been able to develop an algorithm to prevent this, but maybe one has been developed for other categorical (binned) phenomena.
 It is believed that such discontinuities are short-lived and also cancel each other out across layers and across landscapes, and so we are moving forward with this approach until a better one is discovered.

+Update – With the use of PCanArea as the weighting factor, and the permanent constraint of CanopyGrowingSpace, this artifact has been minimized.
+PCanArea changes incrementally with the accumulation of foliage (LAI), and when a cohort is removed from a layer, the remaining cohorts are still constrained from filling the vacated space either by LAI (if canopy was not filled) or by CanopyGrowingSpace (if canopy was filled).

 Use of the cohort’s maximum biomass as the value for layering calculations eliminated the need for specific rules limiting tree cohorts from being reduced in canopy position due to senescence or partial mortality.
 Their maximum biomass values will maintain them in a higher canopy position when warranted, and they have the possibility of being overtopped if other cohorts surpass their maximum.
 We do allow cohorts with a designated “ground” lifeform to be restricted to always being in the lowest canopy layer.
 We’ve added an optional species parameter that specifies life form with ‘tree’ being the default, and any entry including “ground” subject to limitation in the lowest canopy layer.